Vyomkhurana/Samsung-Memory-Lens/README.md

 ## **License**

-This project is submitted for **Samsung PRISM GenAI Hackathon 2025** and is available under the MIT License.
+This project is submitted for **Samsung PRISM GenAI Hackathon 2025** .

 ---